 During and after college I worked for many popular weight loss centers as both a counselor and educator.
 This allowed me to work directly with people and contribute to them living better healthier lives, a passion of mine.
 However, I soon realized that while each “program” offered its share of successes, I saw many shortcomings as well (i.e. eating only pre-packaged foods, too low in calories, etc.).
 These shortcomings were highlighted as the same clients would find their way to each new location where I worked still seeking “a magic pill”.
 I knew there was a better way…

 At the time, the better way was to open my own nutrition counseling practice where one-on-one care could be given to truly educate clients regarding what “good” nutrition was for them personally.
-After working with hundreds of clients with most finding success and better health, I soon realized that one component was still missing – exercise (proper movement).
+After working with hundreds of clients helping them have success for better health, I soon realized that one component was still missing – exercise (proper movement).
 It was at this time that I began to work in the health club environment in hopes of giving clients a more balanced approach to lasting success.

-Through these years I was able to focus a lot of time researching how foods impacted success in weight loss and performance for all different people, including myself.
+Through these years I was able to focus a lot of time researching how foods impacted success in weight loss and performance for all different people.
 What I discovered was that we are all unique when it comes to “proper” food intake.
-While eating lots of carbohydrates works for one, the opposite works best for another, so true success is about more than just calories.
+While eating lots of carbohydrates works for one, the opposite works best for another, so true vitality can be about more than just calories.

 Hoping to impact a greater number of people, I took a position with a national nutrition education company that licensed nutrition programs to health clubs.
 I was involved in educating hundreds of personal trainers all over the country and later moved on to work corporately as their Director of Research & Development.
 During this time my team and I oversaw the development and launch of the bodybugg calorie management system in health clubs nationwide.
 What is now common to wear on your wrist was very new technology at the time.
 It was very exciting to take part in the launch of such new and cutting edge technology and see people reach their goals easier and faster.
 Ultimately, I viewed these career changes as a way to “reach the masses” and thus help more people achieve better health.

-Along the way of my busy career, the many years I spent playing hard western sports and a busy career started to take their toll on my health and body.
+Along the way of my busy career, the many years I spent playing hard western sports started to take their toll on my health and body.
 Sudden debilitating back pain became my new reality and an x-ray revealed a fractured vertabrae (Spondylolisthesis) common in gymnasts.
 Research revealed that this was something that wouldn't just go away.
-So I began to seek ways to heal and stablize my back.
+So I began to seek non surgical ways to heal and stablize my back.
 I spent the next several years working through severe chronic back pain and learning to move correctly.
 There were many ups and downs but rather than focus on the challenges relating to periods of “forced” inactivity (and since giving up is not my nature) I used this time to refine my knowledge, which led to spending time in the kitchen.
 Refining the make up of foods I ate had a great impact on my healing, which led me to want to share that info with others even more.

-During this time, the best thing happened, I married my husband Kris Kademian, a lifelong practitioner and master of martial arts.
+During this time the best thing happened, I met and married my husband Kris Kademian, a lifelong practitioner and Master of martial arts.
 He has a very scientific approach to practicing martial arts which introduced me to a different perspective about fitness and movement from both the physical and mental health standpoints.

 I had spent way too many years doing “one sided” western sports and activities that over time weakened my body.
-Karate inherently does the opposite, it reveals weaknesses and shortcomings and allows the practitioner to make adjustments, improve those weaknesses and gain strength.
-Through proper Karate practice I have been able to obtain physical (structural) balance through proper movement and am now pain free!
+Karate inherently does the opposit, revealing weaknesses and shortcomings allowing the practitioner to make adjustments, improve weaknesses and gain strength.
+Through proper Karate practice I have now been able to obtain physical (structural) balance through proper movement and am happily pain free!